-provides advice.194 As a result, OLC may wind up "coordinating" the resolution of a conflict among dueling executive branch lawyers by helping to manage a legal dispute.
+among agencies.193 Among the duties of OLC, as delegated by the Attorney General, is the provision of controlling advice to the President and executive branch agencies on matters of legal importance, including responding to agency requests for assistance.194 The Office's role is essentially reactive by design - when approached by its "clients," OLC provides advice.
+195 As a result, OLC may wind up "coordinating" the resolution of a conflict among dueling executive branch lawyers by helping to manage a legal dispute.
 Yet if the lawyers cannot be persuaded to agree, OLC's opinion is decisive.
-In this way, OLC likely helps to resolve interagency conflicts on a regular basis by providing opinions, both formally and informally.195 Still, the office has no mandate to perform an ongoing role coordinating the agencies' execution of law or policy, nor does it possess the institutional characteristics or resources necessary to do so.
-Thus, if the President wishes to promote coordination in more enduring ways, he must exert his influence via the policy offices, councils, and task forces he controls.196 Congress creates some of these vehicles by statute and equips them with explicit coordinating authority, while the President establishes others.
+In this way, OLC likely helps to resolve interagency conflicts on a regular basis by providing opinions, both formally and informally.
+196 Still, the office has no mandate to perform an ongoing role coordinating the agencies' execution of law or policy, nor does it possess the institutional characteristics or resources necessary to do so.
+Thus, if the President wishes to promote coordination in more enduring ways, he must exert his influence via the policy offices, councils, and task forces he controls.197 Congress creates some of these vehicles by statute and equips them with explicit coordinating authority, while the President establishes others.

-1. Policy Offices and Councils. - In 2011, the Congressional Research Service (CRS) issued a report noting the proliferation in recent years of councils, task forces, and high-level offices within the Executive Office of the President (EOP) aimed at promoting interagency "collaboration."197 Many of these are in the domain of national security.
-One prominent such office is the National Security Council, which Congress created in the National Security Act of 1947,198 and which oversees a multilevel interagency process designed to harmonize policy and resolve disputes among the national security and defense agencies.199 Another example is the Office of the Director of National Intelligence, which Congress created in 2004.
-The Director of National Intelligence is a cabinet-level official who serves as the principal advisor to the President on intelligence matters.
-The Director possesses "certain budgetary, spending, and personnel powers that give him authority and leverage over the collective intelligence community as well as
+1. Policy Offices and Councils. - In 2011, the Congressional Research Service (CRS) issued a report noting the proliferation in recent years of councils, task forces, and high-level offices within the Executive Office of the President (EOP) aimed at promoting interagency "collaboration."
+198 Many of these are in the domain of national security.
+One prominent such office is the National Security Council, which Congress created in the National Security Act of 1947, 199 and which oversees a multilevel interagency process designed to harmonize policy and resolve disputes among the national security and defense agen-